← All posts

 Criteria

-• Febrile neutropenia, defined as a single oral temperature measurement of ≥38.3°C (101°F) or a temperature of ≥38.0°C (100.4°F) sustained over 1 hour in the context of neutropenia, is a medical emergency.
+• Fever: A single oral temperature measurement of ≥38.3°C (101°F) or a temperature of ≥38.0°C (100.4°F) sustained over a one-hour period.

 Preventative measures during this period are essential.
 These include good hygiene practices, avoiding crowds or individuals with infections, and potentially prophylactic antibiotics or antifungals in high-risk scenarios.
 It's also crucial for patients to be aware of the signs and symptoms of infection and when to seek immediate medical attention.